Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Simulating Multiple Tidal Encounters

 As star expands during subsequent passages, both $R_*$ and $\beta$ increase, easing the resolution requirement to resolve the tides.
 When a sun-like star has expanded to $R_*$ over multiple passages, our cell size $\Delta L$ must satisfy

 By adopting the analytical fit to $T(\beta)$ in \citet{Generozov_2018}, we solve $R_{\Delta L}$, the minimum $R_*$ to which the star must expand such that $\Delta L\simeq\delta R$, to be $\approx$1.4\,$\Rsun$, 1.2\,$\Rsun$, and 0.75\,$\Rsun$ for $\binit=0.5$, 0.6, and 1.0.
-In Table~\ref{tab:multi_pass} we mark the corresponding orbits with insufficient resolution. \footnote{In the final encounter of the $\binit=0.6$ model, $\Delta L$ downgrades to 0.1\,$\Rsun$ due to refinement.
-Nevertheless, we are still able to resolve the tides as $R_*$ has exceeded the corresponding $R_{\Delta L}\simeq1.4\,\Rsun$ after the second encounter. } We will discuss this further in Section~\ref{sec:result}.
+In Table~\ref{tab:multi_pass} we mark the corresponding orbits with insufficient resolution.
+We will discuss this further in Section~\ref{sec:result}.

-We note that numerical dissipation of the hydrodynamic scheme is the only dissipation mechanism in our simulations.
+We note that the numerical dissipation of the hydrodynamic scheme is the only dissipation mechanism in our simulations.
 Once $R_*$ exceeds $R_{\Delta L}$, we do not observe significant decay of the $l=2$ modes between pericenter passages.
 Consequently, the tidal modes remain excited and interfere with newly excited modes in the subsequent encounter \citep{Mardling_1995a, Mardling_1995b}.
-The response of the star during the following passage depends on the phase of the oscillations at pericenter, leading to a chaotic behavior.
+The response of the star during the following passage depends on the phase of the oscillations at pericenter, leading to chaotic behavior.
 Therefore it is impossible to predict the exact number of orbits a star could survive before the complete disruption, which can be sensitive to small perturbations of orbital parameters \citep[e.g., $\binit$ and eccentricity;][]{Guillochon_planet_2011}.
-In realistic stars, the oscillation energy can be transferred from the primary $l=2$ mode to higher-order daughter modes via non-linear coupling \citep{Kumar_1996, Weinberg_2012}, which can then be efficiently damped (e.g., via microscopic viscosity or turbulence) within the realistic orbital timescale ($\gtrsim$yr) of repeating TDEs, reducing the degree of chaos.
-Nevertheless, tidal dissipation remains an open problem, and is a source of uncertainty in our calculations.
+In realistic stars, the oscillation energy can be transferred from the primary $l=2$ mode to higher-order daughter modes via nonlinear coupling \citep{Kumar_1996, Weinberg_2012}, which can then be efficiently damped (e.g., via turbulence) within the realistic orbital timescale ($\gtrsim$yr) of repeating TDEs, reducing the degree of chaos.
+Nevertheless, tidal dissipation remains an open problem and is a source of uncertainty in our calculations.